jamestcorley/jamestcorley.github.io/index.md

 # Welcome

-My name is James Corley and I welcome you to explore my site.
+My name is James Corley.
 Here you'll find projects, new ideas, what I know, and what I'm discovering.

 # Log